arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/energy-management-application-note/content.md

 The provided code showcases the capabilities of Opta™ as described earlier.
 It is essential to mention that Arduino Cloud generates some of the code functions during dashboard setup.

 The code requires the inclusion of specific headers.
-These headers enable the RS-485 interface, the Modbus RTU protocol, the Arduino Cloud linkage, and the scheduler.
+These headers enable the RS-485 interface, the Modbus RTU protocol, the Arduino Cloud connection, and the scheduler.
 The scheduler oversees data exchange through the RS-485 interface using the Modbus RTU protocol.
 Moreover, it includes the parameters essential for stable communication, adhering to Modbus RTU standards.

 ```arduino
 #include "stm32h7xx_ll_gpio.h"